andela-mmakinde/checkPoint2/README.md

 ### Welcome to DOC-GARAGE

 DOC-GARAGE allows users to create, edit, retrieve and delete documents.
+It allows you to search for a particular document by title.
+Pagination is added to allow for easy accessing of documents.
+And what else?
+Is is free!
 [Click here](http://docgarage.herokuapp.com/) to view the app on Heroku.

 ### Core Tecnologies